hamptonpieryc/website/content/docs/club-rules.md

 Club, however, does not accept responsibility for damage, theft or any other mishap, which may occur as a result of such parking.

 **9.2** Spaces in the dinghy park are allocated on an annual basis.
-All members requiring berths should complete the boat parking section of New or Renewal membership form and pay the relevant fees regardless of whether they were allocated a space in the previous season.
+All members requiring spaces should complete the boat parking section of New or Renewal membership form and pay the relevant fees regardless of whether they were allocated a space in the previous season.

-**9.2.1** Upon payment of fee and allocation of berth(s) within the dinghy park, members will be issued with a boat parking sticker for the season which must be displayed on the transom of their dinghy wherever practical.
+**9.2.1** Upon payment of fee and allocation of space(s) within the dinghy park, members will be issued with a boat parking sticker for the season which must be displayed on the transom of their dinghy wherever practical.
 Members are reminded that boats should only be parked in such a manner that they do not cause inconvenience to the public or other members.